scholarslab/CodeLab/Week02/intro_python.md

 import this
 ```

-Also, a DH answer: lots of DH projects are written in Python because of its simplicity and community and it's especially popular in areas like text analysis and machine learning.
+Also, a DH answer: lots of DH projects are written in Python because of its simplicity and robust community and it's especially popular in areas like text analysis and machine learning.

 ## Saving and running code
 The Python interactive interpreter is very useful for experimentation, but if you want to write something less ephemereal, you'll want to save it as a file so that it can be run over again without going through it line by line.
 The code is exactly the same, just save it as a text file to your disk with the usual Python file format extension, .py.